On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Acknowledgement

 \section{Acknowledgement}

 I would like to thank Snehajit Misra for valuable discussions.
 I am indebted to Indranil Biswas, Manish Kumar, Souradeep Majumder and A. J. Parameswaran.
-The author is supported by NBHM Post-doctoral Fellowship.
+I would also like to thank an anonymous referee for minutely reading an earlier version of the article and pointing our the subtle errors.